GuidoDipietro/FMC/README.md

 - **_FMC.txt**
   All my FMC solutions.
 Period.
 - **singlesNEW.txt**
-  All my FMC results, integer result only.
-(3 digit precision because I feel like it.)
+  All my FMC results, numerical result only. (.000 because I feel like it)
 - **AllMySub30s.txt**
   All my FMC solutions that are under 30 moves.
 Created when these were rare, only kept as a tradition now.